 2. I have an entry visa for Germany and cannot enter due to travel restrictions.
 What can I do?

-In order to contain the risks of infection by the corona virus, there are EU-wide travel restrictions on entry from third countries.
+In order to contain the risks of infection by COVID-19, there are EU-wide travel restrictions on entry from third countries.

 Excluded from the travel restrictions are, in particular, qualified personnel in the health and nursing professions, health research, and in transport and goods traffic.

-ATTENTION: Since 17 July 2020 (last update 01 June 2021), unrestricted entry to Germany from some countries outside the EU has been possible again.
-The list of these states are getting updated every two weeks.
-You can find out which countries are concerned and further important information here: FAQ of the Federal Ministry of the Interior, Building and Community.
+ATTENTION: Since 17 July 2020 (latest update: 1 June 2021), unrestricted entry to Germany from some countries outside the EU has been possible again.
+The list of these states is updated every two weeks.
+You can find out which countries are affected and further important information here: FAQ of the Federal Ministry of the Interior and Community.

-3. I am currently in the process of applying for the expedited procedure for qualified professionals with my employer (according to Section 81a AufenthG (German Residence Law)).
-Can I count on a faster visa procedure despite the currently limited public access to German embassies or consulates?
+3. I am currently in the process of applying for the fast-track procedure for skilled workers with my employer (according to Section 81a AufenthG (German Residence Act)).
+Can I expect a faster visa procedure despite the currently limited public access to German missions abroad?

-You and your employer can still apply for the expedited procedure for qualified professionals at the immigration authorities responsible to obtain "preliminary approval for the visa".
-This pre-approval can be issued by the Foreigners Authority for six months instead of three months.
+You and your employer can still apply for the fast-track procedure for skilled workers at the competent immigration authorities to obtain "preliminary approval for the visa".
+This pre-approval can be issued by the Foreigners' Authority for six months instead of three months.
 This means that the pre-approval remains valid for longer.
 To apply for a visa, please visit the website of the competent German embassy or consulate.
 Visas for people covered by the exceptional rules can – depending on the local conditions – generally be applied for and issued.

-To extend residence permits, the responsible Foreigners Authorities usually issue a fictional certificate upon application and send it by post in order to avoid public traffic at the authorities.
-This fictional certificate means that your residence title, including your permission to work, is considered to be valid from the time of expiry until further notice of the Foreigners Authority.
-An application for renewal can be submitted informally (e.g. by post, online, by e-mail or by telephone) to your competent Foreigners Authority.
+To extend residence permits, the competent Foreigners' Authorities usually issue a so-called "fictional certificate" upon application and send it by post in order to avoid public traffic at the authorities.
+This fictional certificate means that your residence title, including your permission to work, is considered to be valid from the time of expiry until further notice of the Foreigners' Authority.
+An application for renewal can be submitted informally (e.g. by post, online, by e-mail or by telephone) to your competent Foreigners' Authority.

-5. I work in Germany with the EU Blue Card and am now receiving short-time work benefits due to the Corona pandemic.
+5. I work in Germany with the EU Blue Card and am now receiving short-time work benefits due to the COVID-19 pandemic.
 Will I lose my EU Blue Card?

-Due to the corona pandemic, many employers are dependent on registering short-time work for their employees.
-If this applies to you and you would like to extend your residence permit in Germany in the near future, the receipt of short-time work benefits should not have a negative effect on your existing residence permit; even if the short-time work benefits fall below the respective salary limit.
+Due to the COVID-19 pandemic, many employers are dependent on registering short-time work for their employees.
+If this applies to you and you would like to extend your residence permit in Germany in the near future, receiving short-time work benefits should not have a negative effect on your existing residence permit; even if the short-time work benefits fall below the respective salary limit.
 In the case of short-time working allowance, the employment contract remains in force.
-In addition, it is expected that the employment contract will remain valid once the Corona-related restrictions have been lifted.
+In addition, it is expected that the employment contract will remain valid once the COVID-related restrictions have been lifted.

-6. I was dismissed due to the Corona pandemic.
+6. I was laid off due to the COVID-19 pandemic.
 What can I do in order to continue to stay in Germany?

-In this case, you do not have to leave the country immediately, even if you do not yet have a settlement permit.
-However, you are obliged to inform the Foreigners Authority about the termination of your employment within two weeks.
-At the same time, your employer must also inform the Foreigners Authority of this.
+In this case, you do not have to leave the country immediately, even if you do not have a settlement permit yet.
+However, you are obliged to inform the Foreigners' Authority about the termination of your employment within two weeks.
+At the same time, your employer must also inform the Foreigners' Authority of this.

-Although the termination of your employment means that your previous purpose of residence no longer applies, the Foreigners Authorities have a wide scope of discretion with regard to shortening your residence title and will weigh out interests appropriately.
-Please contact your competent Foreigners Authority.
+Although the termination of your employment means that your previous purpose of residence no longer applies, the Foreigners' Authorities have a wide scope of discretion with regard to shortening your residence title and will weigh out interests appropriately.
+Please contact the competent Foreigners' Authority.

-7. I am in Germany with a job-seeking visa, which will expire soon and cannot be extended.
-I have not yet found a suitable job and cannot leave the country due to travel restrictions.
+7. I am in Germany with a visa for jobseekers, which will expire soon and cannot be extended.
+I have not found a suitable job yet and cannot leave the country due to travel restrictions.
 Can my visa be extended?

-A job-seeking visa can be issued to international professionals by the relevant mission abroad for a maximum of six months.
+A visa for jobseekers can be issued to international professionals by the respective mission abroad for a maximum of six months.
 After this period, you must always leave the country if you have not found a suitable job in Germany.
-In the current situation there is a temporary exception: If your residence permit has reached the legal maximum duration of stay after 16 March 2020, you must submit an application for extension in time.
-The application can be submitted informally (e.g. by post, online, by e-mail or by telephone) to the Foreigners Authority responsible for you.
-From the time your application is received by the competent Foreigners Authority, your residence title is valid, regardless of the expiry date noted, until further notice of the Foreigners Authority.
+In the current situation, there is a temporary exception: If your residence permit has reached the legal maximum duration of stay after 16 March 2020, you must submit an application for extension in time.
+The application can be submitted informally (e.g. by post, online, by e-mail or by telephone) to the competent Foreigners' Authority.
+From the time your application is received by the competent Foreigners' Authority, your residence title is valid, regardless of the expiry date noted, until further notice of the Foreigners' Authority.

 This regulation also applies to the following residence titles:

-- ICT card for employees transferred within the company (Section 19 AufenthG (German Residence Law))
+- ICT card for employees transferred within the company (Section 19 AufenthG (German Residence Act))

-- Mobile ICT card (Section 19b AufenthG (German Residence Law))
+- Mobile ICT card (Section 19b AufenthG (German Residence Act))

-- Residence permit for mobile researchers (Section 18f AufenthG (German Residence Law))
+- Residence permit for mobile researchers (Section 18f AufenthG (German Residence Act))

-- International staff exchange (Section 19c (1) AufenthG (German Resicence Law) in conjunction with Section 10 BeschV (German Employment Regulation))
+- International staff exchange (Section 19c (1) AufenthG (German Residence Act) in conjunction with Section 10 BeschV (German Employment Regulation))

-- Residence permit for the purpose of applying for a course of study (Section 17 (2) AufenthG (German Residence Law))
+- Residence permit for the purpose of applying for a course of study (Section 17 (2) AufenthG (German Residence Act))

-- Residence permit for the purpose of applying for vocational training (Section 17 (1) AufenthG (German Residence Law))
+- Residence permit for the purpose of applying for vocational training (Section 17 (1) AufenthG (German Residence Act))

 8. I am employed in a company as a trainee.
-Due to the Corona crisis my training was interrupted.
+Due to the COVID-19 crisis my training was interrupted.
 What happens to my residence permit?

-9. I have lost my student job because of Corona and I cannot prove that I have sufficient funds to renew my residence permit.
+9. I have lost my student job because of COVID-19 and I cannot prove that I have sufficient funds to renew my residence permit.
 What can I do?

 Tip: In order to be able to continue covering your daily expenses, there are currently extended employment opportunities available to you.
-You can work for more than the permitted 120 full days or 240 half days (according to Section 16b (3) AufenthG (German Residence Law)), but you need permission of the Foreigners Authority which is supposed to grant it.
-If, for example, you want to take up employment as a harvest hand, permission is granted quickly, since the Federal Employment Agency (BA) has already given its global approval (see also: Global approval of the BA dated April 2, 2020).
+You can work for more than the permitted 120 full days or 240 half days (according to Section 16b (3) AufenthG (German Residence Act)), but you require the Foreigners Authority's permission which ought to grant it.
+If, for example, you want to take up employment as a harvest hand, permission is granted quickly, since the Federal Employment Agency (BA) has already given its global approval (see also: Global approval of the BA dated 2 April 2020).

-11. I have a valid residence permit for Germany and am abroad, as my return journey is not possible due to travel restrictions and restricted air traffic.
+11. I have a valid residence permit for Germany, I am currently abroad and my return journey is not possible due to travel restrictions and restricted air traffic.
 When can I return to Germany?

-Your valid residence permit for Germany expires if you stay abroad for more than six months (Section 51 (1) No. 7 AufenthG (German Residence Law)).
-Due to the extensive travel restrictions, there is one exception: If you are abroad and have no possibility to return to Germany within the six-month period, you can apply for an extension of the deadline.
-This application must be submitted to the competent Foreigners Authority before the deadline expires and can be made informally.
+Your valid residence permit for Germany expires if you stay abroad for more than six months (Section 51 (1) No. 7 AufenthG (German Residence Act)).
+Despite the extensive travel restrictions, there is one exception: if you are abroad and have no possibility to return to Germany within the six-month period, you can apply for an extension of the deadline.
+This application must be submitted to the competent Foreigners' Authority before the deadline expires, and it can be submitted informally.

 You can find out when it is possible to re-enter Germany by contacting the German embassy or consulate in the country you are situated in.

-12. Before the Corona measures in Germany entered into force, I travelled abroad.
+12. Before the COVID-19 measures in Germany came into force, I travelled abroad.
 Now my residence permit expires and I cannot re-enter Germany.
 What can I do?

-If your residence title loses its validity during your stay abroad and you have reason to believe that the residence title would have been extended under normal circumstances, you can apply for its extension in accordance with Section 81 (1) AufenthG (German Residence Law) at the Foreigners Authority responsible for you in Germany before the expiry of the residence title.
+If your residence title loses its validity during your stay abroad and you have reason to believe that the residence title would have been extended under normal circumstances, you can apply for its extension according to Section 81 (1) AufenthG (German Residence Act) at the competent Foreigners' Authority in Germany before the expiry of the residence title.